 Our eighth grade students spend their final year at Presbyterian School preparing to share their personal experiences and passions with the greater Houston community and the world beyond.
 A daily balance of leading others and depending on the guidance of those around them serves as the essential skill to hone and master.
 Based on authenticity of self and respect for others, our curriculum explores the way in which our culture presents itself through people of integrity and energetic focus.
 From the character analysis of Atticus Finch in To Kill a Mockingbird to the confidence required to design and report on their own scientific experiments in Integrated Physics & Chemistry, our students own their learning and stand as models for those they encounter in the future.

-8th grade promotes student agency and choice where students own the learning that exist in the various spaces on campus.
-Teachers take advantage of programming that advances student ownership and make connections between the many content areas.
+8th grade promotes student agency and choice where students own the learning that exists in the various spaces on campus.
+Teachers take advantage of programming that advances student ownership and makes connections between the many content areas.
 Cross-curricular work plays a pivotal role in our design, often blurring the lines from one “class” to the next.
-Additionally, much of the curriculum, from math to vocabulary, focuses on individual challenge by allowing students to advance at their own pace.
-With an elective program developed for children to pursue and perform STEAM-based courses, our curriculum has no limit.
+Students become adept in concepts such as civil discourse where a person can express personal opinions backed by research while listening to potentially dissenting opinions in a safe and respectful environment.
+Students continue to enjoy an elective program developed with the idea that kids need to explore and find new and exciting pathways for learning.

 Character Development: Advisory & Squads

 All students are assigned to an advisor.
-The middle school promotes character development through daily connection to an advisor with reflection serving as a key to improvement.
-In addition to advisory, a fun, community, leadership-minded House System, called Squads, distributes all middle school students and teachers into four distinct Squads.
-Squads focus on collaboration, construction, competition, and fun with students across every grade level.
-8th grade students have a particular responsibility to serve as a role model who energizes, leads, and celebrates our school program.
+The middle school promotes character development through daily connection to a charismatic adult with reflection serving as a key to personal development.
+In addition to advisory, a fun, community, leadership-minded house system, which we call Squads.
+The Squad program distributes all middle school students and teachers into four distinct groups that focus on collaboration, construction, competition, and fun.
+Older kids counsel younger and faculty members guide teams towards building community and unifying our incredible school culture.

 Place-Based Learning: Museum Partnerships